goingbacktoschool

 Motivations for creating the series

 I came to Physics Forums originally to read ZapperZ’s thread about becoming a physicist back in 2013.
-It was one of many factors that got me to pursue an education in physics that I am succeeding to this day.
-One thing I wanted to find here that didn’t seem to exist was a comprehensive guide to help students in my specific situation-a nontraditional student trying to succeed in STEM education.
+It was one of many factors that got me to pursue an education in physics and I am succeeding to this day.
+One thing I wanted to find here that didn’t seem to exist was a comprehensive guide to help students in my specific situation of nontraditional students trying to succeed in STEM education.
 Certainly, there are many posts to help people through the process of doing just that, but they were spread out and sometimes turned out to be flat-out bad advice.
 I believe this was because very few people are active on Physics Forums who come from non-traditional backgrounds and went back to school later in life.

 In my time as a physics student, I’ve grown immensely and helped grow other student’s confidence through tutoring and mentor programs at my school.
 Now that I’ve successfully been admitted to my dream school as a transfer from my local community college, I feel that this forum deserves a formal take on what the process is like, what mistakes are often made, and how to optimize your time as a STEM student starting fresh.
 Both my experience and the experience of several non-traditional friends will be going into this series.

-Mandatory components of an education
+Mandatory components of education

 Going back to school is a tough decision.
 As an adult, it won’t eliminate all of your responsibilities and make things easier for you.
 It’s going to make things much, much harder.
 Assuming you’re reading this, you’ve decided that the challenge is worth your time.
 Before you start you should know there are a great many ways to make things easier on yourself.